Meviii/LOL-Account-Checker/README.md

 - Run checks on multiple accounts (from text file)
 - Exports all accounts information to folder
 - Comprehensive details on each successfully checked account, including purchase dates, owned champions, owned skins, and more.
+- Automatically execute Hextech Loot related tasks such as disenchanting, claiming etc.

 ## How to use

-*Note: I recommend using at most 4 threads currently*
+*Note: I recommend using at most 4 threads.*
-*Note: Rarely, accounts can show as login failed when they are active.
-A new change that is being worked on will fix this soon.*
+*Note: Rarely, accounts can show as login failed when they are active.*

 ### First Way